 Regional Perspective: Pacific Islands Region - added in November 2019

 Regional Perspective: Eastern and Southern Africa - added in April 2020

 The death penalty and organized crime

 Other international instruments also provide guidance on the restricted use/abolition of the death penalty.
-For example, the Convention on the Rights of the Child (CRC) specifically prohibits capital punishment "for offences committed by persons below eighteen years of age." ( UNGA, 1990) Additionally, since 2007, the UN General Assembly has adopted four resolutions (62/149, 63/138, 65/206 and 67/176).
-These resolutions call on States that maintain the death penalty to establish a moratorium on its use with a view to its abolition, and in the meantime, to restrict the number of offences and to respect the rights of those on death row.
-These various instruments and forms of guidance recognize the hindrance to progressive human rights that the death penalty poses.
-(UNODC, 2010; UNODC, 2012; UNODC, 2016)
+For example, the Convention on the Rights of the Child (CRC) specifically prohibits capital punishment "for offences committed by persons below eighteen years of age" (UNGA, 1990).
+Additionally, since 2007, the UN General Assembly has adopted four resolutions (62/149, 63/168, 65/206 and 67/176).
+These resolutions call on States that maintain the death penalty to establish a moratorium on its use with a view to its abolition, and in the meantime, to restrict the number of death penalty-applicable offences and respect the rights of those on death row.
+These various instruments and forms of guidance recognize the hindrance to progressive human rights that the death penalty poses (UNODC, 2010; UNODC, 2012; UNODC, 2016).